-The Controls and Operating Procedures section of this manual provides instructions for parking and securing a crane when it is to be left unattended.
+Section 3 of this manual provides instructions for parking and securing a crane when it is to be left unattended.
 These instructions are intended to allow the crane to be placed in the most stable and secure position.
-However, Manitowoc recognizes that certain jobsite conditions may not permit the boom and boom extension of a crane to be fully lowered to the ground.
-When a qualified person at a jobsite determines that it is not practical to lower the boom to the ground, we recommend the following additional instructions be followed:
+However, Manitowoc recognizes that certain jobsite conditions may not permit the boom and boom extension of a crane to be fully lowered to

 - The crane should be left in the smallest, most stable, valid operational configuration that the job site practically allows. - The crane can not be left running, with a load on the hook, or in erection mode, or in wind conditions in excess of allowed values. - The boom should be retracted as far as is practical, the crane configured in as stable a configuration as possible (boom angle, superstructure orientation, boom extension angle, etc.) - In high winds the boom and boom extensions should be lowered, or secured.
-Changing weather conditions including but not limited to: wind, ice accumulation, precipitation, flooding, lightning, etc. should be considered when determining the location and configuration of a crane when it is to be left unattended.
+Changing weather conditions including but not limited to: wind, ice accumulation, precipitation, flooding, lighting, etc. should be considered when determining the location and configuration of a crane when it is to be left unattended.